Skip to main content

 7. Drink packages could save you money

 Do you need a drink package?
 This is a hot topic for many.
 Drink package costs vary by sailing and fluctuate all the time.
-Have a look at current menu prices and figure out how much you think you will drink each day (keeping in mind port days and that you need to sleep).
+Before deciding, look at your cruise line's current bar menus and evaluate how much you plan on drinking each day.
+Typically, if you think you'll have more than 6-7 cocktails daily, a drink package can often save you money.

 Image